menu

-When you are in Epes, you'll notice that it is more blue-collar than most other communities in America.
-61.84% of Epes’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Epes is generally considered to be a blue-collar town.
+61.84% of the Epes workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Epes is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Epes who work in maintenance occupations (13.16%), sales jobs (7.89%), and food service (6.58%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Epes has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Epes has few renters and college students.
 But the biggest reason it is quieter in Epes than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Epes may be for you.